 After ‘Dog Day Afternoon’

 When Dog Day Afternoon premiered in 1975, it was advertised as being based on a true story.
-Screenwriter Frank Pierson had based the Oscar-winning screenplay on “The Boys in the Bank,” P. F. Kluge’s Life magazine article which detailed John Wojtowicz’s 1972 crime.
-A-lister Al Pacino (who had already starred in The Godfather) played Sonny Wortzik, the fiery antihero inspired by Wojtowicz.
-Though Wojtowicz would later complain to The New York Times over inaccuracies within the film, Sidney Lumet’s darkly psychological take on the bungled debacle was a Hollywood hit.
+Screenwriter Frank Pierson wrote the Oscar-winning screenplay utilizing “The Boys in the Bank,” P. F. Kluge’s Life magazine article on the crime, as its source material.
+A-lister Al Pacino, fresh off his fame Godfather fame, would play Sonny Wortzik, the fiery antihero inspired directly by Wojtowicz.
+And though Wojtowicz would later complain to The New York Times over inaccuracies within the film, Sidney Lumet’s darkly psychological take on the bungled debacle was a Hollywood hit.

-Following the Chase robbery, John Wojtowicz was sentenced to 20 years in Lewisburg Federal Penitentiary and served five.
-He returned to prison twice more, during the 1980s due to parole violations.
-After prison, Wojtowicz attempted to cash in on his Dog Day fame by publicizing his criminal identity.
-But Wojtowicz never quite succeeded in achieving any enduring celebrity.
-He died of cancer in 2006, at the age of 60.
+Meanwhile, Wojtowicz served five years of his 20-year sentence in Lewisburg Federal Penitentiary though he returned to prison twice more during the ’80s, due to parole violations.
+Afterwards, Wojtowicz attempted to cash in on his Dog Day fame by publicizing his criminal identity.
+But he never quite succeeded in achieving any enduring celebrity.
+Wojtowicz died of cancer in 2006, at the age of 60.
 At the time, he was on welfare and living with his mother in Brooklyn.